parveezsyed28/parveezsyed28.github.io/index.md

 ## About Me

-I am a Mechatronics Engineer with hands-on experience in ROS 2, embedded systems, industrial automation, and robotics simulation.
-My projects showcase practical problem-solving skills, integrating hardware and software to develop autonomous and industrial systems.
+Welcome to my portfolio, a space where curiosity and continuous learning drive my journey into robotics and autonomous systems.
+With a foundation in Electrical and Electronics Engineering and experience as a Mechatronics Engineer, I am actively expanding my skills in ROS 2, embedded systems, and simulation through hands-on projects and self-driven exploration.
+This collection highlights my growth as a robotics enthusiast and my commitment to mastering the integration of hardware and software to solve real-world challenges.
+Explore my work and join me as I build expertise and contribute to the exciting field of robotics.

 ---